aosabook/500lines/contingent/contingent.markdown

 a consistent and memorable interface.

-So instead of putting a hostname and a port number together in a tuple and having to remember later which came first and which came second, you create an `Address` class whose instances each have a `host` and a `port` attribute.
+So instead of putting a hostname and a port number together in a tuple and having to remember which came first and which came second, you create an `Address` class whose instances each have a `host` and a `port` attribute.
 You can then pass `Address` objects around